I would like to address a common misconception among non-writers concerning the statement: my characters talk to me.

-Characters who interest you and make you want to hate or love them?
-They don’t come out of plain old words.
-There are many fine details that go into making that character something more than a bit of dialogue.
+Characters who interest and make you want to hate or love them don’t come out of plain old words.
+Many fine details go into making that character something more than a bit of dialogue.
 The words come from the writer’s mind and land on the page.
 The moment of character connection comes, we care about it.
 Their actions and words indicate that they have a personality, different from our own.
-Now, a compartment has opened up in our mind.
-A compartment with our character’s name.
+Now, a compartment has opened up in our mind with our character’s name.

 David is the first character who *really* came to life for me.
 I repeatedly returned to Tree of Life because I could almost hear him saying, “Saaaarraaahhhh, come baaaacckkk.
 We’re worth it.”
 And he was right, darnit.

 Every time I went back, I loved him all over again.
 Which is interesting, ’cause he has a nice psychology/hypnosis skill set going on . . .